 - 2 red onions finely chopped

 - Put the minced beef in a bowl.
-Add the parsley and garlic.1 pound ground beef, ½ oz parsley fresh, 4 cloves garlic
+Add the parsley and garlic.1 pound ground beef, ½ oz Fresh Parsley, 4 cloves garlic

-- Add the smoked paprika, sweet paprika, flour, baking soda, cayenne pepper, and Vegeta.1 tablespoon flour, 1 teaspoon paprika powder, 1 teaspoon paprika powder, ½ teaspoon baking soda, ⅛ teaspoon cayenne pepper, ¾ teaspoon vegeta
+- Add the smoked paprika, sweet paprika, flour, baking soda, cayenne pepper, and Vegeta.1 tablespoon flour, 1 teaspoon paprika powder, 1 teaspoon paprika powder, ½ teaspoon baking soda, ⅛ teaspoon cayenne pepper ground, ¾ teaspoon vegeta

 - Also, put the egg in the bowl.1 egg

 - Mix the minced meat well with your hands.

 - Cover the bowl with plastic wrap and refrigerate for 2 hours.